top of page

 What happens when your capacity changes… but your calling doesn’t?

+In this tender and truth-filled episode, Rachel explores the quiet fear many of us carry: that our worth is somehow tied to what we can produce, achieve, or endure.
 Living with Functional Neurological Disorder has reshaped her understanding of strength, independence, and value.
 Seasons of limitation revealed something deeper than productivity ever could — the unchanging truth that our worth is eternal.

 “Still Worthy” is an invitation to release the lie that value rises and falls with ability.
-It is a reminder that dependence is not weakness, and that allowing others to help us can be an act of courage.
+It is a reminder that dependence is not weakness and that allowing others to help us can be an act of courage.
+Through personal reflection and gospel-centered truth, Rachel gently reframes aging, illness, and vulnerability through a divine lens.

 You are not valuable because of what you do.
 You are worthy because of whose you are.